Trudeau arrives in China ahead of trade talks

 The Asia Pacific Foundation head said the results show Canadians are beginning to realize this country needs to diversify its trading relationship beyond the United States.

-"It's a fragile support [thought] so I think the government has to be careful," Mr. Beck said.
+"It's a fragile support [though] so I think the government has to be careful," Mr. Beck said.

 Prof. Leblond says many of the free trade agreements China has signed have been described as "trade light" in that significant categories of goods and services that are politically sensitive for Beijing and their partners are exempted from exposure to real competition and there are weak provisions to address dumping – selling at below cost prices – by either side.

-He described the agreements China has linked as "NAFTA-minus" meaning they focus on merely removing tariffs on goods and to a limited extent provide better access to trade in services – one of the most promising and lucrative areas for Canadian firms.
+He described the agreements China has inked as "NAFTA-minus" meaning they focus on merely removing tariffs on goods and to a limited extent provide better access to trade in services – one of the most promising and lucrative areas for Canadian firms.

 Prof. Leblond said his major concern is that China even after signing free trade deals manages to place other obstacles in the way of foreign imports.
 As the Australians have been complaining, he said, even after the removal of tariffs for a foreign trading partner, "the Chinese find new ways of making life tough for companies that export to China."